Rocklin-Lab/hdxrate_pipeline/README.md

 - Ensure proper paths are set before running Snakemake commands.
 - Adjust computational resources (`--mem=4GB`, `-t 04:00:00`) based on your HPC setup.
 - For troubleshooting, check Snakemake logs and intermediate outputs.
-- For questions, contact the authors.
+- For questions, contact `ajrferrari@gmail.com` or open an issue in the repository.